JINOK-practice/mybookclub/README.md

 ![Generic badge](https://img.shields.io/badge/Bootstrap-blueviolet.svg)

 ## Description
-This project is a responsive web page created by applying HTML, CSS, and bootstrap that I learned.
+This project was copied from another repository using the **fork** feature in Github.
+I tested freely without affecting the original.
+First, applied HTML, CSS, bootstrap and changed the static page to a responsive web page.
 I focused on making sure that the web page layout is displayed in the appropriate size depending on the screen size of the user.